HJLebbink/intrinsics-dude/README.md

 ![label-analysis](https://github.com/HJLebbink/intrinsics-dude/blob/master/Images/QuickInfo.png?raw=true "QuickInfo")

 #### Statement Completion
 Statement completion is the process by which the language service helps users finish a language keyword or element that they have started typing in the editor.
 The minimal default tooltips are replaced by more informative ones.
 If the current keyword starts with _m the code completion key combination (typically CTRL+SPACE) will populate a separate completion list called Intrinsics.
+(Note: this feature is switched off by default.)

 ![label-analysis](https://github.com/HJLebbink/intrinsics-dude/blob/master/Images/StatementCompletion.png?raw=true "Statement Completion")